JacoboLansac/audits/solo/temple/templeGold/temple-gold-report.md

 ### [Z-3] The migrator in `TempleGoldStaking` has too much power to be configured without any control

-In `TempleGoldStaking`, the migrator has clearly a lot of power over user funds as it can withdraw stakes, and it therefore is a centralization weakpoint:
+In `TempleGoldStaking`, the migrator has a lot of power over user funds as it can withdraw stakes, and it, therefore, is a centralization weak point:

 ```solidity
     function migrateWithdraw(address staker) external override onlyMigrator returns (uint256) {